From Modelling to Designing Intercultural Curricula

 • Do all the authors of my selected articles look or sound like me and if so, why – and can I change this?

-• Are students asked to take different perspectives in assessed work (work that is evaluated for marks)?
+• Are students asked to take different perspectives, like the image above, in assessed work (work that is evaluated for marks)?

 • Do students have any choice in their assessment?
 Are different communication styles encouraged?